Tanjung Selor: Geography

 The district is mostly a flat, low-lying region with hills whose height varies from 0 to 500 meters above sea level.
-Borders of The district borders Central Tanjung Palas District in the north, East Tanjung Palas District in the east and the south, and Kayan river in the west.
+The district borders Central Tanjung Palas District in the north, East Tanjung Palas District in the east and the south, and Kayan river in the west.
 Soil in the district is acidic, with a pH range between 4 and 6.
 Another river, the Selor, also runs through the district.
-The district of Tanjung Selor shares border to the south with Segah in Berau Regency, East Kalimantan.
+The district of Tanjung Selor shares a border to the south with Segah in Berau Regency, East Kalimantan Province.

 Administration

 Tanjung Selor District is composed of nine villages, of which three (those asterisked in the table below) have the status of urban kelurahan and six have the status of rural desa.